Zen Garden Elements Meaning: What Rocks, Sand & Space Represent in Traditional Zen Garden Design

 - Mayberry

-If you're drawn to the peaceful vibe of a Japanese dry garden or want to create your own Zen garden layout, this guide will help you understand the essential design elements, symbolism, and how to apply these timeless principles in modern spaces—be it a temple courtyard or your backyard.
+If you are looking to create your own layout, understanding these representations is the first step in mastering Zen garden design.
+This guide will help you understand the essential design elements, symbolism, and how to apply these timeless principles in modern spaces—be it a temple courtyard or your backyard.

 Designing a Zen garden landscape is about more than aesthetics.
 Here are the essential design values that guide this art: